leileibama/leileibama.github.io/docs/index.md

 My **research interests** include corpus-driven analyses of second language writing and (academic) English, particulary those based on natural language processing techniques.
 I am also interested in the use of bibliometric methods for the exploration of scientific literature in various disciplines.

-My publications appeared in journals such as _Applied Linguistics_, _Journal of English for Academic Purposes_, _System_, _Lingua_, and _Scientometrics_.
+My publications appeared in journals such as _Applied Linguistics_, _Language Teaching_, _Journal of English for Academic Purposes_, _System_, _Lingua_, and _Scientometrics_.
 I also published books at publishing houses such as Cambridge University Press and TESOL Press.

 # News

+## July 2022

+**Article published in _Language Teaching_**

+Lei, Lei & Qin, Jie*.
+2022.
+Research in foreign language teaching and learning in China (2012–2021).
+Language Teaching.
+1–27.
+10.1017/S0261444822000155.

+**Abstract**

+This article reviews selected research on foreign language teaching and learning published in local, high-impact journals in China over the past ten years (2012–2021).
+A bibliometric analysis was conducted to elicit the most frequently researched topics in the field, which were grouped into four categories, that is, language learning and use, language pedagogy, language learners and teachers, and Teaching English as a Foreign Language approaches/theories, and a number of sub-categories.
+This was then followed by an in-depth and critical review of 71 studies corresponding to those categories and sub-categories.
+The review concluded with a discussion of inadequacies and recommendations for future research.
+It is hoped that a review on the experience of Chinese practitioners and researchers’ efforts to promote foreign language education may contribute to language teaching research and development in the international field.

+## July 2022

+**Article published in _Scientometrics_**

+Wen, Ju & Lei, Lei*.
+2022.
+Adjectives and adverbs in life sciences across 50 years: implications for emotions and readability in academic texts.
+Scientometrics.
+10.1007/s11192-022-04453-z.

+**Abstract**

+Writing in a clear and simple language is critical for scientific communications.
+Previous studies argued that the use of adjectives and adverbs cluttered writing and made scientific text less readable.
+The present study aims to investigate if the articles in life sciences have become more cluttered and less readable across the past 50 years in terms of the use of adjectives and adverbs.
+The data that were used in the study were a large dataset of 775,456 scientific texts published between 1969 and 2019 in 123 scientific journals.
+Results showed that an increasing number of adjectives and adverbs were used and the readability of scientific texts have decreased in the examined years.
+More importantly, the use of emotion adjectives and adverbs also demonstrated an upward trend while that of nonemotion adjectives and adverbs did not increase.
+To our knowledge, this is probably the first large scale diachronic study on the use of adjectives and adverbs in scientific writing.
+Possible explanations to these findings were discussed.

+***

 ## May 2022